Last updated:

 On Jan.
 9, 2023, the International Conference on Climate Resilient Pakistan was co-hosted by the government of Pakistan and the UN.
 Several donor countries made additional financial commitments to support flood recovery, including the U.S., the United Kingdom and Canada.

 On Oct.
-17, 2022, UNOCHA released an updated Business Brief summarizing the humanitarian situation and providing recommendations for how the private sector can help.
-Recommendations include aligning activities with the Pakistan 2022 Flood Response Plan, making financial contributions, making an in-kind donation of goods or services and lending their voice to highlight the needs in Pakistan.
+17, 2022, UNOCHA released an updated Business Brief summarizing the humanitarian situation and providing recommendations for how the private sector could help.
+Recommendations included aligning activities with the Pakistan 2022 Flood Response Plan, making financial contributions, making an in-kind donation of goods or services and lending their voice to highlight the needs in Pakistan.

-In addition to government and UN responses, individuals and charities in Pakistan have mobilized to support flood-affected people.
-Additionally, local communities have taken in people displaced from their homes and have participated in search-and-rescue efforts.
-Around 90 national non-governmental organizations have provided humanitarian assistance.
+In addition to government and UN responses, individuals and charities in Pakistan mobilized to support flood-affected people.
+Additionally, local communities took in people displaced from their homes and participated in search-and-rescue efforts.
+Around 90 national non-governmental organizations provided humanitarian assistance.

 More ways to help